joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>Protocols and Introduction to Delegation</summary>
-<p>Introduction to the Protocol and the Delegation pattern in iOS.
+<p>We expect fellows to have an introductory understanding of the Protocol and the Delegation pattern in iOS.
 Use built in iOS Controls to explore Delegation.</p>
 </details>

 <details>
 <summary>Delegation using UITextField</summary>
-<p>Understand how to implement conformance to a Delegate</p>
+<p>We expect fellows to understand how to implement conformance to a Delegate</p>
 </details>

 <details>
 <summary>DSA LinkedLists</summary>
-<p>Be able to explain a LinkedList data structure and its runtime.
+<p>We expect fellows to be able to explain a LinkedList data structure and its runtime.
 Common operations: </p>
 <ul>
 <li>Access an element</li>
 <ul>